WebAssembly/design/Rationale.md

-* When all relevant hardware implement features the same way then there's no need to add nondeterminism to WebAssembly when realistically there's only one mapping from WebAssenbly expression to ISA-specific operations.
-One such example is floating-point: at a high-level most basic instructions follow IEEE-754 semantics, it is therefore not necessary to specify WebAssembly's floating-point operations differently from IEEE-754.
+* When all relevant hardware implement features the same way then there's no need to add nondeterminism to WebAssembly when realistically there's only one mapping from WebAssenbly expression to ISA-specific operators.
+One such example is floating-point: at a high-level most basic instructions follow IEEE-754 semantics, it is therefore not necessary to specify WebAssembly's floating-point operators differently from IEEE-754.
 * When different languages have different expectations then it's unfortunate if WebAssembly measurably penalizes one's performance by enforcing determinism which that language doesn't care about, but which another language may want.